-According to the rates released by the MS Department of Employment Security on October 25, 2017, Pontotoc County has a relatively low unemployment rate of 3.7%, which compares favorably with the state average rate of 4.7% and national average rate of 4.2%.
+According to the July 2019 Unemployment Rates released by the MS Department of Employment Security, Pontotoc County has a relatively low unemployment rate of 4.9%, which compares favorably with the state average rate of 6.1% and national average rate of 4.0%.
+Pontotoc County is one of only six counties in Mississippi with an Unemployment Rate below 5%.

 Pontotoc County has pledged \$ 100,000 per year for ten years to a Community College Tuition Assistance Program in an effort to see that any child graduating from high school in Pontotoc County can attend Itawamba Community College for further education.
-Pontotoc County has met the first seven years of the commitment with two years remaining.
-Ashley Furniture committed to make the last payments for the last three years of Pontotoc County's pledge, thus adding \$100,000 annually back to the County's General Fund Budget.
+Pontotoc County has met nine years of the commitment with one year remaining.
+Ashley Furniture committed to make payments for the last three years of Pontotoc County's pledge, thus adding \$100,000 annually back to the County's General Fund Budget.